airslice/czml-writer-wiki/CZML/DirectionList.md

 The list of directions specified as three-dimensional unit magnitude Cartesian values, `[X, Y, Z, X, Y, Z, ...]`, in world coordinates in meters.

+**delete** - boolean

+Whether the client should delete existing data for this property.
+Data will be deleted for the containing interval, or if there is no containing interval, then all data.
+If true, all other properties in this property will be ignored.